barryclark/jekyll-now/_posts/2018-1-11-challenge-vision.md

 # Prospective work
 In [OtoNhanh](https://otonhanh.vn), we aim at improving end-user experience with our website, and Computer Vision will be an important part.
 Our forthcoming works will be:
-- Since our current classification is just at the low level: it can only classify the images into pre-defined groups.
+- Since our current classification is just at the low level: it can only capture the shallow semantic feature.
-We are in need of more detailed investigation, including image similarity in a group or car orientation estimation.
+We are in need of more detailed investigation, including image similarity in a same class or car orientation estimation.
 [3D Pose Regression using Convolutional Neural Networks](http://juxi.net/workshop/deep-learning-robotic-vision-cvpr-2017/papers/9.pdf)
 [Learning Fine-grained Image Similarity with Deep Ranking](https://static.googleusercontent.com/media/research.google.com/vi//pubs/archive/42945.pdf)
-- We also target at the Interior 3D Reconstruction so that the user can have a lively view of the car
+- We also target at the Interior 3D Reconstruction so that the user can have a lively view of the car.
+- For data collection, we intend to integrate a secondary model to the crawler.
+It will play the role of labeling the crawled images automatically.
+Then someone from our firm will justify th eirvalidity before give them to our main models as training data.